 Main legal texts impacting on the development of eGovernment

-The Government approved by its Resolution No. 657/2010 the legislative intent of eGovernment Act, aiming at establishing the basic principles, upon which electronic public administration will operate.
-The intent will not replace traditional 'paper' from the official agenda, but it will create a comprehensive electronic alternative.
-The intent also describes a number of key elements, such as pursuance by proxy, basic registries, eDesk, document conversion, electronic payment of fees, authentication of persons in public administration information systems.
-The Act is scheduled to come into force in 2012.
+The Parliament adopted the Act No. 305/2013 Coll.
+Civil Code on the Government, laying down the basic principles, upon which electronic public administration will operate.
+The Act will not replace traditional 'paper' from the official agenda, but it will create a comprehensive electronic alternative.
+The Act also describes a number of key elements, such as pursuance by proxy, basic registries, eDesk modul, document conversion, electronic payment of fees, authentication of persons in public administration information systems, eDelivery, eForms modul, electronic personal mailbox, the administration and operation of a central portal for public administration and Integrated Service Points (ISPs) for assisted public administration eServices.

 The decree on basic code list of public administration sections and public administration agendas was approved.
 Decree No. 478/2010 of Coll. came into force on 1 January 2011.
 This basic register is managed in the Central Metainformation System of Public Administration (MetaIS).